AI Contract Review in 2026:

 FAQ

-20 questions: accuracy, privilege, ABA Opinion 512, SOC 2, GDPR, EU AI Act, hallucination risk, and the job-replacement question.
+20 questions: accuracy, privilege, ABA Opinion 512, SOC 2, GDPR, EU AI Act, hallucination risk, the job-replacement question.

 Ironclad